RogerBaklund/LayoutProcessor/README.md

 This is the most important method to override.

-This method is executed when a undefined layout is called.
+This method is executed when an undefined layout is called.
 It should be aware of the current context of the application and load the layout from a repository (file system or database) depending on this context.
-For instance if a web application has current URL /foo/bar/ you should first look for the layout in /foo/bar, if not found you should look in /foo and if it is not found there either you should look in / (root).
+For instance if a web application has current URL `/foo/bar/` you should first look for the layout in `/foo/bar`, if not found you should look in `/foo` and if it is not found there either you should look in `/` (root).
 This way any layout can be overridden for different parts of the application.

-If the layout is not found this method must return false, an error message is generated from the run_script() method.
+If the layout is not found this method must return false, an error message is generated from the `run_script()` method.
 When the layout is found this method must return an associative array with the following keys:

 - `content` - the actual layout as a string (required)